jtsdev/transmat-landing/README.md

 # Transmat - Landing Page

-This [landing page](https://destinytransmat.com/about "Transmat - Destiny Companion") serves as a resource site for the web application [Transmat](https://destinytransmat.com "Transmat - Destiny Companion"), providing a launch point, an interface demo, and a general overview of the app.
+This [landing page](https://destinytransmat.com/about "Transmat - Destiny Companion") serves as a resource site for the web application [Transmat](https://destinytransmat.com "Transmat - Destiny Companion"), providing a launch point, interface demo, and general overview of the app.

 ![](src/images/tl_home.png)